clj-easy/graal-docs/README.md

 option, under `./reports` you will learn what packages, classes and methods are being included in your native image.

+### native-image RAM usage

+GraalVM's `native-image` can consume more RAM than is available on free tiers of services such as CircleCI.
+To limit how much RAM `native-image` uses, include the `--no-server` option and set max heap usage via the `"-J-xMx"` option (for example `"-J-xMx3g"` limits the heap to 3 gigabytes).

+If you are suffering out of memory errors, experiment on your development computer with the `-J-xMx` value.
+To learn actual memory usage, prefix the `native-image` command with:

+* on macOS `command time -l `
+* on Linux `command time -v `

+These `time` commands report useful stats in addition to "maximum resident set size".

 ## [CLJ-1472](CLJ-1472/README.md)

 Clojure 1.10 introduced locking code into `clojure.spec.alpha` that often causes